 By Pamela Rose Williams

-Recently I was offered an opportunity to review the film “Trafficked – A Parent’s Worst Nightmare” featuring Sophie Bolen, Kristy Swanson and Dean Cain.
-The film was released on January 26, 2021 to help spread awareness of the heinous reality of human trafficking and help spread hope for rescue, recovery, and healing.
+Some time ago, I was offered an opportunity to review the film “Trafficked – A Parent’s Worst Nightmare” featuring Sophie Bolen, Kristy Swanson and Dean Cain.
+The film was released to help spread awareness of the heinous reality of human trafficking and help spread hope for rescue, recovery, and healing.
 Here is my review of the movie.

 Film Summary